 Photos can be in color or in black and white, and must not have been subject to any kind of editing treatment or enhancement.They should be sent in jpg format and should not exceed 2MB.

-Until the date the winners are announced by the jury participants may not publish, exhibit, or communicate in public the work presented.
+Until the date the winners are announced, participants may not publish, exhibit, or communicate in public the work presented.

 Participants whose data is used for personal treatment may exercise their rights to access, oppose, rectify, cancel or revoke said data, without retroactive effect, in accordance with the terms set out in current legislation by sending an email to email@example.com